 Informing Buyers of Renters Attached

-If you sell your home to a buyer with tenants attached, then those renters will also become part of the agreement.
+If you sell your home to a buyer with tenants attached, those renters will also become part of the agreement.

-If your buyers will have tenants living in the property, then they must understand what rights those renters may or may not have.
+If your buyers have tenants living in the property, they must understand what rights those renters may or may not have.
 There are strict laws regarding the tenant eviction process here in Missouri.
-If you are selling with tenants, be prepared to give buyers some information about those renters.
+If you are selling with tenants, be prepared to give buyers information about those renters.
 They will need to know the contact info for these individuals and may want to set up a meeting before closing on their purchase of your home.

 Inform them if you have any issues or problems regarding payment from renters during this process.
 Be sure that they understand what they are getting into before signing any documents.

 Tenant rights are complicated due to the variety of laws throughout the U.S. Landlords are required to inform tenants of an impending home sale.
 In addition, the landlord must inform the tenants of the ongoing process of the sale, including any changes that might occur during the sale.

 Finding a buyer may also prove to be a challenge if your rental property comes with tenants attached.
 Potential buyers may be unwilling to purchase a property that’s currently tenanted.